Our New York City restaurant lawyers understand that the changes, termed Local Law 2 of 2013, will become effective as of May 7, 2013.

 - Inability to produce a sign-off letter from your electrician;

-- Not having the right locking devices on your doors.
+- Not having the proper locking devices on your doors.

-Most of these are fairly easy to mitigate.
-They may be even easier to prevent by meeting with your attorney first, which will save you the hassle of having to delay opening or potentially close while you wait for the inspector to make time to return.
+Most of these are relatively easy to mitigate.
+They may be even easier to prevent by meeting with your attorney first, which will save you the hassle of having to delay opening or potentially closing while you wait for the inspector to make time to return.

 Note that renewal inspections are not announced ahead of time.
-The first renewal inspection may occur at any point several months prior to the expiration of your permit.
-Second and subsequent renewals, you’ll be given notice of the month of the inspection, but not the day.
+The first renewal inspection may occur at any point several months before the expiration of your permit.
+You’ll be given notice of the inspection month for second and subsequent renewals, but not the day.

-If you need assistance with place of assembly permits for restaurants, contact our office.
+Contact our office if you need assistance with the place of restaurant assembly permits.

 The Wright Law Firm is a business law firm located in Midtown Manhattan.
 Call (212) 619-1500 for a confidential consultation.